MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

     > [!div class="mx-imgBorder"]
     > :::image type="content" source="media/900c0197aa59f9b7abd762ab2b32e80c.png" alt-text="The device installation status pane" lightbox="media/900c0197aa59f9b7abd762ab2b32e80c.png":::

 2. On the device, you can validate the onboarding status by going to the **work profile**.
 Confirm that Defender for Endpoint is available and that you are enrolled to the **Personally owned devices with work profile**.
-If you are enrolled to a **Corporate-owned, fully managed user device**, you have a single profile on the device where you can confirm that Defender for Endpoint is available.
+If you're enrolled to a **Corporate-owned, fully managed user device**, you have a single profile on the device where you can confirm that Defender for Endpoint is available.

     :::image type="content" source="media/c2e647fc8fa31c4f2349c76f2497bc0e.png" alt-text="The application display pane" lightbox="media/c2e647fc8fa31c4f2349c76f2497bc0e.png":::